 Locum tenens services are great for filling your schedule gaps.
-However, some facilities end up wasting time and money on these providers when operational inefficiencies prevent them from fully doing their job.
+However, some facilities waste time and money on these providers when operational inefficiencies prevent them from fully doing their job.

 To get the most bang for your buck, set goals to reduce these inefficiencies.
 Some of the best ways to do this include: